BrentTech/book_app/README.md

 Finish time:
 Actual time needed to complete:
 -----
-Number and name of feature:
-Estimate of time needed to complete:
+Number and name of feature: update and delete (lab 13) Estimate of time needed to complete: 4 hrs
-Start time:
+Start time: 9:00
-Finish time:
+Finish time: 12:00
-Actual time needed to complete:
+Actual time needed to complete: 3hrs
 -----